airbytehq/terraform-provider-airbyte/docs/resources/source_apify_dataset.md

 Required:

-- `source_type` (String) must be one of ["apify-dataset"]
-- `token` (String) Your application's Client Secret.
-You can find this value on the <a href="https://console.apify.com/account/integrations">console integrations tab</a> after you login.

-Optional:

-- `clean` (Boolean) If set to true, only clean items will be downloaded from the dataset.
-See description of what clean means in <a href="https://docs.apify.com/api/v2#/reference/datasets/item-collection/get-items">Apify API docs</a>.
-If not sure, set clean to false.
 - `dataset_id` (String) ID of the dataset you would like to load to Airbyte.
+In Apify Console, you can view your datasets in the <a href="https://console.apify.com/storage/datasets">Storage section under the Datasets tab</a> after you login.
+See the <a href="https://docs.apify.com/platform/storage/dataset">Apify Docs</a> for more information.
+- `token` (String, Sensitive) Personal API token of your Apify account.
+In Apify Console, you can find your API token in the <a href="https://console.apify.com/account/integrations">Settings section under the Integrations tab</a> after you login.
+See the <a href="https://docs.apify.com/platform/integrations/api#api-token">Apify Docs</a> for more information.